Ada-C12/task-list/README.md

+#TaskList has been kind of hairy this week in terms of communicating expectations!
+In the interest of making sure that student projects meet our learning goals and behave in a consistent manner, consider the following bullet points to override any previous instructions:

+#1.
+We expect that your tasks will have three fields consisting of two strings and a Time object, as per the tests.

+#2.
+The create action for your tasks will fill in the name and description of each task, but set the completed to nil.

+#3.
+You will create 2 custom routes that allow the user to check and uncheck the tasks.
+The controller actions will change the completed field either from nil to Time.today, or from a Time object to nil.

 # Task List

 Let's build a Task List in Rails!
 We will solve the problem of tracking tasks in a web application.
 This project will enable us to keep track of and persist, add, edit and remove tasks.